 Istanbeautiful team insight: “We’ve visited both.
 One clinic had a quiet, sterile atmosphere and a doctor reviewing patient files.
 Another had loud music, sales agents taking calls, and five people waiting for consultations that lasted less than ten minutes.
 The contrast was night and day.”

-3. A visible doctor presence.
-You should meet your surgeon face-to-face before surgery.
-They’ll examine your scalp, mark your hairline, and explain the plan.
-If you’re told “the doctor will join later”, that’s a red flag.
+Your doctor should be visible and present.
+You meet them before surgery.
+They examine your scalp, draw the hairline, and explain the plan.
+If you hear “the doctor will come later”, pause.

 Aftercare & Remote Follow-ups